Ryan Y. Park: Nomination to the Fourth Circuit

-On July 3, 2024, President Joe Biden announced his intent to nominate Park to serve as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
-Senators Thom Tillis and Ted Budd issued a joint statement objecting to the nomination.
-Tillis said he had informed the White House in April that he had obtained enough support to block Park's nomination, but that the White House had declined to put forth an alternative nominee with bipartisan support.
-On July 8, 2024, Park's nomination was sent to the Senate.
-President Biden nominated Park to the seat being vacated by Judge James Andrew Wynn, who announced his intent to assume senior status upon confirmation of a successor.
-On July 31, 2024, a hearing on his nomination was held before the Senate Judiciary Committee.
+On July 31, 2024, a hearing on Park's nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Park faced criticism over his work for then-North Carolina attorney general Josh Stein.
 Republican members of the committee "took aim at Park's record as North Carolina solicitor general, trying to position him as a political activist rather than an impartial arbiter of the law."
 U.S. Senator John Kennedy questioned whether Park had failed to zealously defend a North Carolina voter identification law in his role with the attorney general's office, or if he had intentionally thrown the case for political purposes.
+Park responded that these criticisms were not "a fair description of [his] record" and noted that he had frequently defended statutes passed by North Carolina's Republican legislature.
 On November 14, 2024, his nomination was reported out of committee by an 11–10 party line vote.
-Lacking the votes for confirmation, his nomination did not see a vote before the full Senate.
+On November 21, 2024, Senator Chuck Schumer announced that he had made a deal with Senate Republicans to withhold floor votes on Park and three other Biden appellate nominees in exchange for permitting several district court judges' nominations to proceed to floor votes.
 On December 12, 2024, the White House officially withdrew his nomination.

+Park's confirmation process has been cited as a "cautionary tale" of the contemporary judicial confirmation wars that "deprived North Carolinians ... of a particularly competent, smart, ethical, and independent circuit judge who promised to be a valuable servant of the public."

 Personal life

 Park is married to Eunee Kathleen, whom he met while they were both undergraduates at Amherst College.
+They have two daughters.
+Park has written on law and society, including on how his clerkship with Justice Ruth Bader Ginsburg influenced his perspective on fatherhood, in publications like The Atlantic, The New York Times, and The Washington Post.